Padmanabha Acharya: Early life and education

-He is the son of Balakrishna and Radha Acharya.
+Padmanabha Balakrishna Acharya was the son of Balakrishna and Radha Acharya.
 He was born in Udupi district in Karnataka, India.
 He completed his matriculation from Christian High School, Udupi.
 He studied at the Mahatma Gandhi Memorial College (MGM College), Udupi in 1949.
 After graduation, he worked in Mumbai and was associated with Akhil Bharatiya Vidyarthi Parishad (ABVP) and was a member of Mumbai University's senate.
-He also completed LL.B degree from Mumbai University.
+He also completed an LL.B degree from Mumbai University.
 He was credited with planning the University of Delhi's Gyanodaya Express college on wheels to North East India.

 Career

-He had held various positions in the Bharatiya Janata Party (BJP) before becoming governor.
+Acharya held various positions in the Bharatiya Janata Party (BJP) before becoming governor.
 In 1980, Shree P.B.
 Acharya joined the Bharatiya Janata Party.
 He was elected the BJP President of North West Bombay District in 1987 and later in 1989 became a committee member of the Mumbai BJP.
-In 1991, he was elected a national executive member of BJP in charge of the North Eastern States namely: Arunachal Pradesh, Manipur, Meghalaya, Mizoram and Nagaland of India.
-He was also all India national secretary of the BJP and in-charge of North Eastern States from 1995-2002.
-In 2002, he was the national executive member with the charge of Kerala & Lakshadweep and in 2005 of Tamil Nadu.
+In 1991, he was elected a national executive member of BJP in charge of the North Eastern States of India, namely: Arunachal Pradesh, Manipur, Meghalaya, Mizoram and Nagaland.
+He was also all India national secretary of the BJP and in charge of North Eastern States from 1995-2002.
+In 2002, he was the national executive member with the charge of Kerala and Lakshadweep and in 2005 of Tamil Nadu.
 Acharya was the national in charge of SC/ST Morcha and co-convenor of the Overseas Friends of BJP and the National Prabhari of North East India Samparka Cell.
 Acharya was actively engaged in My Home is India a project of ABVP for the tribal children from the North East, who were invited by the families of Mumbai city for educational purposes.
 Several students lived at his residence for several years (1969-79).
-He was involved in the activities (since 1975) of the Academy for Indian Tribal Dialects at Rani Ma Gaidinliu Bhavan – a publication wing of INFC and published 10 booklets on Tribal Nationalist leaders like Rani Gaidinliu (Manipur), U.Tirot Singh and Jaban Bay (Meghalaya), Dr. Dying Ering and Narottam (Arunachal Pradesh) and also publication of tribal proverbs, folk-tales and poems.
+He was involved in the activities (since 1975) of the Academy for Indian Tribal Dialects at Rani Ma Gaidinliu Bhavan – a publication wing of INFC and published 10 booklets on Tribal Nationalist leaders like Rani Gaidinliu (Manipur), U.Tirot Singh and Jaban Bay (Meghalaya), Dr. Dying Ering and Narottam (Arunachal Pradesh) and also publication of tribal proverbs, folktales and poems.

 Governorship

-Mr. Acharya was appointed Governor of Nagaland on 14 July 2014 after President Pranab Mukherjee accepted the resignation of Tripura Governor Vakkom Purushothaman.
+Acharya was appointed Governor of Nagaland on 14 July 2014 after President Pranab Mukherjee accepted the resignation of Tripura Governor Vakkom Purushothaman.